 Who Does Katniss Choose?
 Why Katniss Does Not Choose Gale or Peeta

-When I first read Mockingjay, I was frustrated and disappointed with the story.
-I have not yet re-read the trilogy and I will not be able to get to it until later this year, but as time has passed, I have been able to think back to the story without the cloud of frustration and disappointment that I was left with after reading the book.
+When I first read Mockingjay, I was frustrated and disappointed with the story but as time has passed, I have been able to think back to the story without the cloud of frustration and disappointment that I was left with after reading the book.

-I am not here to discuss all of the things that I was frustrated and disappointed with in Mockingjay, but one of the things that bothered me about the ending of Mockingjay was how Gale was conveniently and easily removed from the ending and how Katniss never chose Peeta but rather accepted him in her life.
+This article will not discuss all of the things that I was frustrated and disappointed with in Mockingjay, but one of the things that bothered me about the ending of Mockingjay was how Gale was conveniently and easily removed from the ending and how Katniss never chose Peeta but rather accepted him in her life.

 After all that lead up and conflict, I thought what the heck is this?
 Gale is removed from the story, Katniss goes back home, Peeta follows her, and they have a questionable ever after.